Virginia Tier II Reporting

 Below are some examples of facilities in Virginia and the chemicals used that would most likely need to submit a Tier Ⅱ form:

-• Electronics Manufacturing – Solvents, acids, metal etchants used to produce computer chips and other electronics
+- Electronics Manufacturing – Solvents, acids, and metal etchants used to produce computer chips and other electronics

 Key points

-Virginia’s Electronic Tier II Reporting System (Tier2Submit Software)
+Virginia’s Tier II Submittal Methods System (Tier2Submit Software)

 Overview of Tier2Submit Software